PowerShellCrack/MyAzureProfileScript/README.md

 Copy this script to your __C:\Users\\\<userprofile>\Documents\WindowsPowerShell__ folder and relaunch Windows PowerShell.
 > __Keep in Mind__: If you already have a profile script, make sure you make a backup or integrate your code into this one.

-Since the script would be loaded in your profile, it would be called by anything that runs in with your context including corporate scripts that are managing your device.
-To fix this, I've added a check to see if the script is called directly and if it is, it exits the script
+ I've added a check to see if the script is called directly and if it is, it exits the script; this resolves issues with services calling powershell or VS code calling the script  each time its launched

 The only command you will need run is: